Assembly, testing, and installation of mPMT photosensor for the Water Cherenkov Test Experiment: mPMT Test Stand

 \subsection{mPMT Efficiency Measurement}

 A large number of mPMT modules have been assembled and tested at the MTS facility.
 The results from some particular mPMT modules containing all functioning PMTs with/without reflectors are discussed in the following sections.
 The single PMT relative detection efficiency plot is a histogram showing the number of laser pulses detected by the PMT divided by the total number of pulses collected for each given XY position of the light source.
 The summed efficiency plot is the result of plotting all individual detection efficiency plots from each separate PMT.
 An example of the summed efficiency plot for the module with reflectors installed on all PMTs is shown in Figure~\,\ref{fig:mPMT_Summed_Efficiency}.
+The summed efficiency plot is simply the result of adding together all the individual PMT maps.
+So for each laser position (pixel), we (overlay) sum up the relative efficiency from all 19 PMTs.
+This gives us a single plot that shows how the full mPMT module responds to light at different positions, instead of showing 19 separate maps.